TheBestTvarynka/tbt/content/posts/rpc-encryption-sspi-kerberos/index.md

 - Sign2: `Data` buffer with `SECBUFFER_READONLY_WITH_CHECKSUM`.
 - Token: `Token` buffer.

-And now we need to write the Wrap Token buffer into the second and third buffers.
+And now we need to write the Wrap Token buffer into the second and fourth buffers.
 To do it correctly, we write first `cbSecurityTrailer` bytes of the Wrap Token into the Token buffer, and the rest of the Wrap Token should be written into the Enc buffer.

 ```rust
 // pseudocode